anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-25-Extreme-Gradient-Boosting-with-XGBoost-Part-4.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="4.1.2-Encoding-categorical-columns-I:-LabelEncoder">4.1.2 Encoding categorical columns I: LabelEncoder<a class="anchor-link" href="#4.1.2-Encoding-categorical-columns-I:-LabelEncoder"> </a></h4><p>Now that you've seen what will need to be done to get the housing data ready for XGBoost, let's go through the process step-by-step.</p>
+<h4 id="Encoding-categorical-columns-I:-LabelEncoder">Encoding categorical columns I: LabelEncoder<a class="anchor-link" href="#Encoding-categorical-columns-I:-LabelEncoder"> </a></h4><p>Now that you've seen what will need to be done to get the housing data ready for XGBoost, let's go through the process step-by-step.</p>
 <p>First, you will need to fill in missing values - as you saw previously, the column LotFrontage has many missing values.
 Then, you will need to encode any categorical columns in the dataset using one-hot encoding so that they are encoded numerically.
 You can watch this video from Supervised Learning with scikit-learn for a refresher on the idea.</p>
 <p>The data has five categorical columns: MSZoning, PavedDrive, Neighborhood, BldgType, and HouseStyle.
 Scikit-learn has a LabelEncoder function that converts the values in each categorical column into integers.
 You'll practice using this here.</p>
 <ul>